-It has been interesting to go onto the Internet and see many people comment on how bland or terrible Swedish food is.
+It has been interesting to surf the Internet and see many people comment on how bland or terrible Swedish food is.
 I find this very interesting, and I feel like many of these people have never been to Sweden and maybe only eaten Swedish food at IKEA.

 Swedes have always embraced foods from other cultures and places.
-Like most parts of the world, the Swedes used local ingredients to spice up and add flavor to their food.
-Swedish food is a northern European food, so if you know how to eat it and what to eat, it is rich and full of unique flavors.
+Like most parts of the world, the Swedes used local ingredients to spice up and flavor their food.
+Swedish food is a northern European food, so if you know how and what to eat, it is rich and full of unique flavors.

 Swedish Food Today

 Food in Sweden today is not the same as it once was.
-Even though Sweden has your typical Northern European food today, there is a lot of foods.
+Even though Sweden has your typical Northern European food today, there are a lot of foods.

 With a large immigrant population, you can now find all kinds of restaurants in Sweden.
-Not only are these restaurants thriving, but they are popular among many of the Swedes.
+Not only are these restaurants thriving, but they are popular among many Swedes.

-I have had some great Thai curries, middle eastern food, and other foods in Sweden; my Swedish friends also love all kinds of food from all over the world.
+I have had delicious Thai curries, middle eastern food, and other foods in Sweden; my Swedish friends also love all kinds of food from all over the world.

 It shows that Sweden today is a very multicultural place for all kinds of cuisines.
 You can find all kinds of foods not just in the major cities, but also in some smaller cities.

 Traditionally Swedes have always been very open to foreign influences in their foods.
 During the 17th and 18th centuries, they started to eat many French foods; that is why today, you will find a love of everything from sushi to curry.

 As in most parts of the world, the Swedes traditionally used the foods they could grow and had readily available.
 Sweden is a long, relatively skinny county.
 There is some food difference between the north and southern parts of Sweden due to the weather.